-Additionally, these Bosnia and Herzegovina national parks not only preserve natural resources but also encompass several cultural sites.
-In short, they’re great places to learn about the Bosnian culture and identity, the nation’s people and history, its biodiversity and wildlife.
+These Bosnia and Herzegovina national parks also preserve natural resources and encompass several cultural sites.
+In short, they’re great places to learn about the Bosnian culture and identity, the nation’s people and history, its biodiversity, and wildlife.

-Besides nature conservation and the protection of cultural heritage, the national parks of Bosnia and Herzegovina are of huge economic importance, too.
-They play an important role in the country’s socio-economical development, thanks mainly to their generation of income through tourism.
+Besides nature conservation and the protection of cultural heritage, Bosnia and Herzegovina’s national parks are of enormous economic importance.
+They play an essential role in the country’s socio-economical development, thanks mainly to their income generation through tourism.

-Bosnia’s three national parks are spread out across the country, from the southeastern border with Montenegro to the northwestern border with Croatia and the country’s north-central region.
+Bosnia’s three national parks are spread across the country, from the southeastern border with Montenegro to the northwestern border with Croatia and its north-central region.

 So, if you’d like to visit all three of them, you’ll have to go on a road trip around Bosnia-Herzegovina.
 Not that that’s a bad thing, of course!
-If anything, it’s a great opportunity to get to know this fascinating (and often underrated) Balkan country a bit better.
+If anything, it’s an excellent opportunity to get to know this fascinating (and often underrated) Balkan country a bit better.